tobyweston/blog/source/_posts/2013-01-23-useful-git-commands.md

 ## <a id="set_upstream_branch"></a>Set upstream branch

 Trying a `git pull` after the above will give you an error.
-Set the upstream thing (plurasight ref)

     You asked to pull from the remote 'origin', but did not specify a branch.
 Because this is not the default configured remote